blakeiwai/AvoidO/README.md

 ## Putting it all together

-Assembly of the robot was about 20% of the project, 80% of the time was spent writing and debugging code ensuring it does what I want it to.
+Assembly of the robot was about 20% of the project, most of the time was spent writing and debugging code ensuring it does what I want it to.